TIO-IKIM/Tumor-likelihood-estimation-on-MRI-prostate-data-by-utilizing-k-Space-information/README.md

 </div>

-This repository contains the implementation for the paper "Fast tumor likelihood estimation on undersampled MRI data by utilizing k-Space information", a framework to predict the prostate cancer likelihood on highly undersampled DWI data.
-By utilizing MRI raw data, this pipeline surpasses the traditional approach of only using magnitudinal data.
+This repository contains the implementation for the paper "Tumor-likelihood-estimation-on-MRI-prostate-data-by-utilizing-k-Space-information", a framework to predict the prostate cancer likelihood by utilizing MRI raw data.
+This pipeline surpasses the traditional approach of only using magnitudinal data.

 This work is part of the **k-Radiomics** project.
 For more information, please visit our project-website https://k-radiomics.ikim.nrw.